absent42/esphome-audio-reactive/README.md

 [Aqara Advanced Lighting](https://github.com/absent42/aqara-advanced-lighting)
 audio-reactive dynamic scenes, but usable with any Home Assistant automation.

-Produces Home Assistant sensors for Beat Detected, BPM, Bass Frequency Energy , Mid Frequency Engergy, High Frequency Energy, Amplitude, and a beat detection sensitivity parameter.
+Produces Home Assistant sensors for Beat Detected, BPM, Bass Frequency Energy, Mid Frequency Energy, High Frequency Energy, Amplitude, and a beat detection sensitivity parameter.

 ## Hardware

-Can be adpated for any ESP32 with an I2S digital microphone.
-Builds currently available for:
+Can be adapted for any ESP32 with an I2S digital microphone.
+Configurations currently available for:

 | Device | Price | Notes |
 |--------|-------|-------|